 discounted rate for an edition of the hard copy themed volume or volumes (should one emerge)

-- discounted rate for any Inter-Disciplinary Press or Fisher Imprints publications
+discounted rate off any Inter-Disciplinary Press or Fisher Imprints publications

-access to the email discussion group and conference project initiative support materials
+access to the conference project initiative support materials

-Delegates must complete the online conference booking form by Friday 4th April 2014 at the latest.
-After the deadline has expired, an invoice will be drawn up and sent to you; the invoice will contain all the necessary information for you to pay by bank transfer, cheque, credit card. or Paypal The invoice must be settled by Friday 9th May 2014.
+Delegates must complete the online booking form by Friday 22nd June 2014 at the latest.
+After the deadline has expired, an invoice will be drawn up and sent to you; the invoice will contain all the necessary information for you to pay by bank transfer, cheque or credit card.
+The invoice must be settled by Friday 12th June 2015.
 It is the responsibility of delegates to ensure that payment is made by this date.
 Failure to receive payment will result in your booking being cancelled.

 Payment can be made by cheque, in pounds sterling (gbp) only.
 Cheque’s in pound sterling must be drawn against a bank with headquarters in the United Kingdom.
 Cheque’s should be made payable to ‘Inter-Disciplinary.Net’ and sent, with the booking form, to: